Page undergoing construction. Please check back for updates!

 Patti's area of interets are in special education, particularly children with multiple and complex needs, human rights for children with special needs and the family experience of raising children with special needs.

-Bonnie Lashewicz, PhD (Assistant Professor)
+Bonnie Lashewicz, PhD (Associate Professor)

 Areas of interest: equity, sibling relationships, aging and caregiving families.
 Current research focus: relationships, negotiation and conflict among siblings of people with disabiliites and among siblings caring for aging parents.
 This work is aimed at advancing understandings of the complexity fo family relationships and challenging idealized views of families as havens where care and accommodation occur naturally and harmoniously.